cyberchimps/responsive-block-editor-addons/readme.txt

 - **🔁 Translation Ready**: Responsive comes with built-in multilingual support, and you would not require any third-party plugin for translating.
 Currently, the theme is translated into 45 other languages.
 - **🎉 Integration with Popular Plugins**: Responsive theme is 100% compatible with popular plugins like WooCommerce, Mailchimp, WP Legal Pages Pro, and more!

-==Responsive Blocks Plugin Reviews and Testimonials==

-Testimonials from real customers:

-<strong>Great plugin (alternative to uagb/spectra) !</strong>

-With an update to the uagb v2 who crash the website, I was searching for a replacment and I found it!

-Great plugin!
-And completely free!
-Bravo!

-I’m just sad I haven't found it before 😉

-<strong>Great plugin – 5 stars</strong>

-Great plugin.
-Not as well known as other plugins with gutenberg blocks.
-But I found in it what I need and more.
-This is Post-Timeline, Content Timeline, Flip Box, Video Popup, Image Hotspot, and other (and cool lightbox)…..
-The blocks look neat and there is a separate tab for design.
-Plus this plugin loads its files on pages where there are his blocks.
-I wish good luck to the developers and thank you for a good and free plugin.

-- Give your valuable review on [WordPress](https://wordpress.org/plugins/responsive-block-editor-addons/#reviews).

 == Support & Documentation==
 - Have any questions?
 Visit support on [Responsive Blocks Plugin Forum](https://wordpress.org/support/plugin/responsive-block-editor-addons/).
 - Learn more about using Responsive Blocks plugin with our detailed [documentation](https://cyberchimps.com/docs/responsive-blocks/).